 3. Inspect and Seal Flashing

 Flashing is installed around the vent pipes, chimney, and in the valley of the roof.
 The proper function is to close gaps between large parts of the roof that are vulnerable to leaks.
 You should make sure that the flashing is sealed off correctly by replastering it with plastic cement.
-Before you reseal it, take a moment to inspect the flashing for any damage.
+Before you reseal it, take a moment to inspect the flashing for any damage — if you spot any damage you may need to contact a roofing company Raleigh.

 Flashing needs to be checked regularly.
 It wears down over time and could lead to leaks inside the house.
 Even small leaks could eventually cause permanent roof and interior damage.
 You can check the roof yourself or call in a professional, but either way, this is a preventative maintenance measure that should be done at least once or twice per year, both before and during the winter.
-If any leaks are found, they must be repaired ASAP.
+If any leaks are found, they must be repaired by a professional, like this wakeman roofer, ASAP.

 4. Look for Sagging on the Roof